matvii/ADAM/README.md

 This program has been tested on Linux with gcc 5.3.

 ##Usage
 ADAM uses ini files to process data.
-For an example of asteroid Hertha, 135_1.ini and 135_1_oct.ini (usage: ./adam 135_1.ini).
-For all available config options and short descriptions, see the file Adam.ini.
+For an example of asteroid Hertha, 135_oct.ini and 135_subdiv.ini (usage: ./adam 135_oct.ini).
+For all the available config options and short descriptions, see the file Adam.ini.
 Adam.pdf contains some useful tips.
 For theoretical background, read [Shape reconstruction from generalized projections](http://urn.fi/URN:ISBN:978-952-15-3673-1).

 ##License